Screening of applicants' credentials will begin 06/25/2021 and will continue until the position is filled.

 Date Issued: 05/25/2021

-Commensurate with training and experience.
-This position is funded jointly by UT Extension and Agricenter International.
-Agricenter International partially funds the position's salary and benefits costs.
-This is a restricted funded position.
-Continued employment is contingent upon performance and funding.
+SALARY Commensurate with training and experience.
+This position is funded jointly by UT Extension and Shelby County.
+Shelby County Government funds 55% of the position salary and benefits costs.

-*Plans, executes, and evaluates (100%) 4-H Youth Development and Agricenter educational programs.
+Plans, executes, and evaluates 4-H Youth Development (100%) educational programs.

 Responsible to the County Extension Director and must keep current on the latest research information in youth development.

 Provides leadership for a program of activities that meets the needs of all eligible clientele regardless of race, color, national origin, sex, age, disability, religion, or veteran status.